pwang30/Pricing_SCC_Services_by_Primal_Dual_Formulation/README.md

-# How to price SCC by primal-dual formulation
+# How to price SCC via primal-dual formulation

 **PLEASE NOTE, the main models and methodologies are in the listed papers here.
 Fully understanding these works is the foundation of our work.**
 - Short-Circuit Current (SCC) models refer to: